 Mandatory forbearances may be granted for no more than 12 months at a time.
 If you continue to meet the eligibility requirements for the forbearance when your current forbearance period ends, you may request another mandatory forbearance.

 In rare cases, such as a local or national emergency or natural disaster, lenders will grant mandatory administrative forbearance.
 During a mandatory administrative forbearance, everything stops: No payments are due, no collection calls are made, no wage garnishments are issued.

-Federal student loan borrowers were put in administrative forbearance during the pandemic, when the federal government:
+Back in 2020, federal student loan borrowers were put in administrative forbearance during the pandemic, when the federal government: